wenliang/clipboard2image/README.md

 Require `pygtk > 2.0`.

 The `tools/clip2image.py` is writen in python, but called via bash.
-Vim do NOT need to compiled with `+python`.
+Vim does NOT need to compiled with `+python`.

 The `tolls/clip2image.py` can be used independantly. :wink: